-Table 1 describes the approach that was approved by Council in 2016.
-This table provides an example of the different licence types; the number of bedrooms associated with each; and potential categories as determined by rental arrangements, based on a combination of the Licensing By-law and Zoning By-law.
+The following table describes the approach that was approved by Council in 2016.
+This table provides an example of the different license types; the number of bedrooms associated with each; and potential categories as determined by rental arrangements, based on a combination of the Licensing By-law and Zoning By-law.